Fricis Rokpelnis: Biography

-Born in Kurzeme, to a poor family.
-After the occupation of Latvia in 1940, Rockpelnis worked closely with the communist regime, becoming one of the most visible collaborators who came from the Latvian literary environment.
+He was born in Alkšņos to a poor family.
+After the occupation of Latvia in 1940, Rokpelnis worked closely with the communist regime, becoming one of the most visible collaborators who came from the Latvian literary environment.
 From 1947.
 A member of the CPSU, Rokpelnis held various high administrative positions and co-authored the anthem of the Latvian SSR.
 He was also a USSR Supreme Council Member (1946-1950) and Latvian SSR Supreme Council Member (1950-1954).
 Fricis Rokpelnis was the father of poet Janis Rokpelnis.